bayreporta/explainr/README.md

 This is a template for building a slide-based visual explainer with built-in tooltip and jQuery interactivity.

-<strong>BACK STORY</strong>

-Seven UC Berkeley Journalism Grad students build a project called <strong>Gimme Props!</strong> for the 2012 election season.
-The project, <a href="http://www.gimmeprops.us">which can be found here</a>, was the first major coding endeavor I have done to date.
-As a journalism-turning-hacker, it was exciting to create something from relative scratch using javascript.

-In short, the goal of the project was to create an <strong>interactive explainer</strong> on all of the 11 California ballot measures.
-I never really liked how ballot measures are covered and find the articles to be realitively dry, even for a politics lover like myself.
-Considering how important these often-confusing and self-interested props are, we tried something different.

-I was tasked with creating a template to show all the content on the various props.
-Now that the project is finished, I realized this template could easily be reproduced for other stories or uses.
-Like I said before, I'm a coding noob, so the code might not be a clean or as concise as it could be.

 <strong>WHAT IS EXPLAINR?</strong>

 I'm calling it Explainr, because I think it can be best used in that storytelling format.
 For those outside of journo culture, an explainer is a story that is basically a primer on any given topic, person, or issue.
 They're usually pretty straightforward and informative.